Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 - **attracting users**
 - efficiently teaching those new users
 - working on diverse developer hardware
+- prioritizing flexibility, even when it comes at a performance premium
 - managing backwards compatibility
 - **supporting diverse use cases**